atomicdata-dev/atomic-server/docs/src/schema/classes.md

 - `binarySerialization` - (optional, AtomicURL, TranslationBox) how the datatype should be parsed / serialized as a byte array.
 - `binaryExample` - (optional, string) an example `binarySerialization` that should be parsed correctly.
 Should have the same contents as the stringExample.
 Required if binarySerialization is present on the DataType.

-Visit https://atomicdata.dev/collections/datatype for a list of example Datatypes.
+Visit [the Datatype collection](https://atomicdata.dev/collections/datatype) for a list of example Datatypes.

 ## Class